All Episodes

 They were not wearing headscarves like Hillary Clinton did on other trips.

-Lara Trump joins us exclusively next, straight ahead.
+Lara Trump joins us exclusively next.

-All right, the fake news roundup never never stops 800 nine four one Sean is a toll-free telephone number.
+All right, the fake news roundup never stops.

 You want to be a part of the program.

-You know, it's um very interesting.
+You know, it's very interesting.

-One of my big criticisms during the political campaign, and we go through this every election season is if you are conservative, if you are a Republican, then that means you're racist, you're sexist, you're misogynistic, you're homophobic, you're xenophobic, you're Islamophobic.
+One of my big criticisms during the political campaign, and we go through this every election season, is if you are conservative, if you are a Republican, then that means you're racist, you're sexist, you're misogynistic, you're homophobic, you're xenophobic, you're Islamophobic.

-And the great hypocrisy that nobody in the mainstream left wing media wanted to focus on was the great hypocrisy of Hillary Clinton.
+And the great hypocrisy that nobody in the mainstream left-wing media wanted to focus on was the great hypocrisy of Hillary Clinton.

-There actually is a a Russia connection, and that's the Uranium One deal where Hillary signed off as Secretary of State, and twenty percent of America's uranium ends up In the hands of Vladimir Putin, and it is the foundational material, as you know, for nuclear weapons, and the fact that many of the people that were involved in that deal kicked back millions and millions to the Clinton Foundation.
+There actually is a Russia connection, and that's the Uranium One deal where Hillary signed off as Secretary of State, and 20% of America's uranium ends up in the hands of Vladimir Putin, and it is the foundational material, as you know, for nuclear weapons.

 And Bill Clinton ended up doubling his speaking fees in Moscow.

-Uh there's a real Russia connection.
+There's a real Russia connection.

-But one of the great hypocrisies is the fact that over the years Hillary Clinton and the Clinton Foundation had taken millions and millions of millions of dollars from countries like Saudi Arabia and Kuwait and Qatar and the Emirates and and we've gone through all the varying laws and the oppression of women and gays and lesbians and and Christians and Jews.
+But one of the great hypocrisies is the fact that over the years, Hillary Clinton and the Clinton Foundation had taken millions and millions and millions of dollars from countries like Saudi Arabia and Kuwait and Qatar and the Emirates.

 I'll give you Saudi Arabia as one example.